 Jessica is feeling good, even euphoric, but her family is concerned.
 These drastic shifts in her mood and energy do not seem healthy, but they are not sure if they indicate a psychiatric issue or not.
-Jessica’s family is worried that she may have Bipolar Depression.
+Jessica’s family is worried that she may have bipolar disorder, or manic depression.

-Psychiatrists and other licensed mental health providers at Thriveworks in Littleton, CO offer treatment for bipolar disorder, and our professionals have guided many clients toward the psychological, emotional, social, and physical help they needed to fight Bipolar and live the life they want with a chronic health condition.
+Psychiatrists and other licensed mental health providers at Thriveworks in Littleton, CO offer treatment for bipolar disorder, and our professionals have guided many clients toward the psychological, emotional, social, and physical help they needed to live the life they want with a chronic health condition.

 Bipolar Disorder: What Is It?

-While the clinical term is Bipolar Disorder, many people call this mental illness manic depression because it shifts people between episodes of mania and depression.
-These are the two (bi) poles of Bipolar Disorder.
+While the clinical term is bipolar disorder, many people call this mental illness manic depression because it shifts people between episodes of mania and depression.
+Mania and depression are the two (bi) poles of type 1 bipolar disorder.
 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) details the characteristics of each pole.